saltyrtc/saltyrtc-meta/Protocol.md

 For the initiator, the additional field *responders* MUST be part of the packet and contain a list of identities (containing integers where ``0x01 < value <= 0xff`` for each integer in the list) of responders that have authenticated themselves towards the server.
 For responders, the *responders* field SHALL NOT be part of the packet.

-For responders, the additional field *initiator-connected* MUST be part of the packet and contain a boolean whether an initiator is currently connected or not.
+For responders, the additional field *initiator_connected* MUST be part of the packet and contain a boolean whether an initiator is currently connected or not.
 In case an initiator is connected, the responder MUST send a **token** or **key** message to the initiator.
-For the initiator, the *initiator-connected* field SHALL NOT be part of the packet.
+For the initiator, the *initiator_connected* field SHALL NOT be part of the packet.

 #### new-initiator